the class/import (e.g, ioredis

 the entity name (e.g, 'user', 'order', 'product')

 find options (the query).
-A custom search schema may be provided to target any index on the Redis backend.
+A custom search schema may be provided.

 const results = await meshData.findWhere('greeting', {